Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 CONTACT
 -------
 As always, if you feel there's a bug, please file an issue on the tracker.
-If you want to chat, hit up _teodesian_ on the [teodesian Discord Server](https://discord.gg/4tMXEWXs47).
+If you want to chat about it, hop on the Matrix Chat server for troglodyne.
+Instructions here: https://chat.troglodyne.net.